 What is a credit privacy number (CPN)?

 A credit privacy number, or CPN, is often advertised as a way to conceal a less-than-perfect credit history and help repair bad credit.
-And when you’re trying to get approved for a loan or a line of credit, having an option like a CPN might seem extra appealing.
-But remember: When something seems too good to be true, it often is.
+When you’re trying to get approved for a loan or a line of credit, a CPN might sound appealing.
+But there’s a reason things that seem too good to be true often are.

 What you’ll learn: